 Device Preview Button

-The Device Preview button allows you see what the dashboard will look like on different devices and you can even save different versions of the dashboard so that it looks different depending on what device it is displayed on.
+The Device Preview button allows you to see what the dashboard will look like on different devices and you can even save different versions of the dashboard so that it looks different depending on what device it is displayed on.
 For more, see Designing Device-Specific Dashboards in Tableau 10.

 This is where you can set the height and width of the dashboard in pixels.
 There are several preset size options or you can set an exact size of your choosing.
 If you choose the Automatic option, the dashboard will change to fill all available space on the screen it is being displayed on and resize the individual components of the dashboard accordingly.
 While this option sounds good on the surface, beware that it is not truly “responsive”, and the display can be somewhat unpredictable.